ajsl/crud-app/README.md

 # Aquent developer candidate project

-The application is a Spring boot REST API with an Angular UI.
+A basic application with a Spring boot REST API, an Angular UI and styled with Twitter Bootstrap.

+##Running the application locally

+###Spring boot
-To run the application fork the Repo.
-Open the crud-app file in a Suitable IDE such as IntelliJ.
+- First fork the Repo.
+- Open the crud-app in a Suitable IDE such as IntelliJ.
-Using Maven download the dependencies.
-Run the API project.
-In the terminal navigate to the aquent-client folder and run npm install to download the dependencies.
-Once that has completed run `ng-serve` and navigate to http://localhost:4200.
-There are three default clients to add more click the add client button.
-There are three default contacts to add more follow the contacts link in the nav bar and click add contacts.

-To view the API end points with swagger go to http://localhost:8081/swagger-ui.html.
+- Using Maven download the dependencies.
+- Run the API project from the application class.
+- Running the API will populate the database with the initial data.

+###Angular
+- Navigate to the aquent-client file in a terminal/console.
+- Run `npm install` to install the required packages.
+- To start the application run `ng-serve` and navigate to http://localhost:4200.
-There are a few test on the Angular project.
-To run the tests run `ng-test` in the terminal.
+- Running Angular tests - To run unit tests use `ng-test` in the terminal.

+###Swagger
+To view the swagger endpoints navigate to http://localhost:8081/swagger-ui.html. in the browser.

+##Overview
+The Application allows you to view, create, update and delete clients and contacts.
+Clients can have multiple contacts associated with them, contacts are linked to either one or no clients.

 ## ToDo

-##UI
-- Unit testing throughout
+###UI
+- More unit testing.
-- Refactor the form components create a reusable input or address form
+- Refactor the form components and create a reusable input or address form.
-- Error handling and messaging
-- Find ways Improve performance
+- Find ways to improve performance.
-- Move logic to the back end and try to reduce aoi calls
+- Move logic to the backend and try to reduce API calls.

-##Back-End
+###Back-End

 - Unit tests
 - Error handling

-##Bugs

-When you
+###Bugs
+After updating a client, the redirect to the detail page takes place before the changes to the contacts have been saved to the database and not displaying on the detail page without a refresh.